Skip to content

 Short answers, pulled from the story.

-What were the six stated purposes of the Greater East Asia Co-Prosperity Sphere proposed in 1938?
+What was the Greater East Asia Co-Prosperity Sphere?

-When did the Greater East Asia Co-Prosperity Sphere collapse and what caused its failure?
+Why did the Greater East Asia Co-Prosperity Sphere fail?